oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/04-setup-apex-application/04-setup-apex-application.md

 - Update Rest Datasources URL and credentials

 ## Task 1: Create New APEX Workspace for RFP Management Application

+To create new APEX workspace, you need log in to Oracle APEX's default **INTERNAL** Workspaces as **ADMIN** User (or) the user with Administrator Privilege on the APEX Instance

 1. On the new *web browser* window , Login to the APEX/ORDS URL as **ADMIN** User of System's **INTERNAL** Workspace.
 Details are provided below